vatsanaij/info/README.md

 <br>

 ## Academic Background
+**Oct 2025 – now** Visiting Ph.D.
+Researcher in the Research Group for Neuromorphic Computing at the Zurich University of Applied Sciences (ZHAW), Wädenswil, Switzerland

 **2018 – now**	  Ph.D. student at the Bio-inspired Robotics and Neural Engineering Laboratory (BRAIN Lab), School of Information Science and Technology (IST),   Vidyasirimedhi Institute of Science and Technology (VISTEC), Thailand

 **2011 – 2015** 	B.Eng. degree in instrumentation engineering with second-class honors from the King Mongkut’s Institute of Technology Ladkrabang, Thailand